cipher-attack/Telegram-X/README.md

 ### tg x

-This is the complete source code and the build instructions for the official alternative Android client for the Telegram messenger.
+This is the complete source code and the build instructions for the customized Android client for the Telegram messenger, maintained by cipher-attack.

 ### Prerequisites